Other weather pages: January • February • March • April • May • June • July • August • September • November • December

 If skies are cloudy, nights can be surprisingly mild in October, with temperatures of 9-11 degrees fairly typical and the thermometer sometimes nudging higher.
 Notable in this respect were 2005 and 2006, when night time temperatures were 15 or 16 degrees even at the end of the month, and 2022 when they were largely in the 12 to 14 degree range even in the second half.

-In 2018 high pressure and north west winds also brought night time temperatures sharply down from the 19th onwards, with the mercury at 3-6 degrees for the next nine days, and then down as low as 1.5 degrees in the last four days of the month as winds turned northerly.
-In 2019 there was a frost in Oxfordshire on the 3rd (2 degrees elsewhere), but nights were then mild until the last eleven days of the month when north westerly winds brought night time temperatures down to 2 degrees on the 23rd and 24th, 3 degrees on the 27th, minus one degree on the 28th, and 6-7 degrees on other days.
+In 2019 there was a frost in Oxfordshire on the 3rd (2 degrees elsewhere), and then in the last eleven days of the month north westerly winds brought night time temperatures down to 2 degrees on the 23rd and 24th, 3 degrees on the 27th, minus one degree on the 28th, and 6-7 degrees on other days.

 2015 saw nights as cold as 3-4 degrees rurally right from the start of the month and from 9 to 14 October due to a Scandinavian (and later UK) high producing easterly and then north easterly winds.
 In 2016 there were nights below 6 degrees on 1-2, 10-11, 22-23 and 30-31 October, with 7-8 degrees from 12-15, 21 and 25-26 October.
-In 2022 the otherwise mild nights were interrupted by a fall to 5 degrees on the 3rd, and 2 degrees on the 9th, 11th and 12th.

 A gloomy half light